spectrochempy/spectrochempy/docs/gettingstarted/install/install_win.rst

 The following steps have been checked only with windows 10 but should work with previous versions as well.

-We highly recommend that all new users install |scpy| interface via Conda.
+We highly recommend that all new users install `SpectroChemPy` interface via Conda.
 You can install Spectrochempy in a dedicated environment (recommended, steps 4 and 5. below).
 You can also use your base environment or an existing environment (then skip steps 4 and 5.)

 #.
 Open a command prompt (Select the Start button and type cmd), or preferably     open the Anaconda Prompt in the Anaconda start Menu.